bsdimp/freebsd-git-docs/doc-cvt.md

 Note: as of this writing, the https://github.com/freebsd/freebsd-doc repo ends with the last subversion commit.
 In the near future, we'll start mirroring the official repo there.
-We'll likely retain the 'master' branch that's there now and just push to 'main' and all the historical branches...
+We'll likely retain the `master` branch that's there now and just push to `main` and all the historical branches...

 When migrating branches from a github fork from the old github mirror